 - Funds are disbursed in two separate payments sent directly to the Bursar’s Office at the College, generally at the start of each semester.

-- The current interest rate for loans first disbursed between July 1, 2013 and June 30, 2014 is 3.86%.
+- The interest rate for loans first disbursed on or after July 1, 2014 and before July 1, 2015 is 4.66%.
 For interest rates of loans disbursed before this date, please view your federal loan and financial aid history at the National Student Loan Data System.